An introduction to the mincut graph of a graph: Introducing the mincut graph

-\begin{proposition} For two positive integers $n>m$, let $K_{m,n}$ be a complete bipartite graph with vertex partition sets of size $m$ and $n$ respectively.
-Then the mincut graph of $K_{m,n}$ is
+For the complete bipartite graph $K_{m,n}$ with vertex partition sets of size $m$ and $n$, respectively, such that $n>m>1$, $X(K_{m,n})\cong \overline{K_n}$.
+This follows from the fact that the mincuts of $K_{m,n}$ are exactly the $m$ edges incident on each of the $n$ vertices of degree $m$ in the larger of the two vertex partitions.
+Since $K_{m,n}$ is bipartite none of these intersect and we have a mincut graph with $n$ vertices and no edges.
+If $m=1$ we simply have a tree.

-\end{proposition} \begin{proof} If $m=1$, $K_{1,n}$ is a star and the proof follows from Proposition \ref{prop:XT} since $K_{1,n}$ is a tree on $n+1$ vertices.
-If $m>1$ then the mincuts of $K_{m,n}$ are exactly the $m$ edges incident on each of the $n$ vertices of degree $m$ in the larger of the two vertex partitions.
-Since none of these intersect, we have a mincut graph with $n$ vertices and no edges. \end{proof}
+Let $W_n$ be the wheel on $n$ vertices, $n>4$, then, for any $W_n$, $\lambda(W_n)=3$ and the mincuts are exactly the trivial cuts with edges incident on every vertex $v_i$ on the ``rim'' of the wheel.
+By labeling the $n-1$ vertices on the rim in sequence, we see that every mincut $X_i$ has non-empty intersection with $X_{i-1}$ and $X_{i+1}$, thus giving $X(W_n)\cong C_{n-1}$.

 Recall that the line graph, $L(G)$, of a graph $G$ has the edges of $G$ as its vertices, such that two vertices in $L(G)$ are adjacent if their corresponding edges in $G$ have a vertex in common.